Get in touch

 Companies are extremely good at defining their product brands.
 Customers, employees, and other stakeholders know exactly what an iPhone is and means.
 But organizations are often less sure-footed when it comes to the corporate platform.
 What does the parent company’s name really stand for, and how is it perceived and leveraged in the marketplace and within the company itself?

-A clear, unified corporate platform can be critical to competitive strategy, as firms like Apple, Philips, and Unilever understand.
-It serves as a north star, providing direction and purpose.
+At Sunrise we believe that a clear, unified corporate platform can be critical to competitive strategy.
+It serves as a ”north star”, providing direction and purpose.
 It can also enhance the image of individual products, help firms recruit and retain employees, and provide protection against reputational damage in times of trouble.
 Many firms, however, struggle to articulate and communicate their corporate platform.

-The corporate platform helps to clarify the overall strategy and the roles and functions of the company’s sub brands.
-That alignment should result in greater corporate commitment to the brands, sharper positioning in the marketplace, a stronger sense of belonging to the group, and more-coherent marketing and communications.
+At Sunrise we develop corporate platforms that help to clarify the overall strategy and the roles and functions of the company’s sub brands.
+That alignment result in greater corporate commitment to the brands, sharper positioning in the marketplace, a stronger sense of belonging to the group, and more-coherent marketing and communications.